<! -- Start Review Content -- > <! -- Start Chart -- >

 Elsewhere on campus, a young Muslim woman named Ayisha (HADEEL SITTU) fears telling her father that she has converted to Christianity; a Chinese exchange student named Martin (PAUL KWO) struggles to embrace his emerging belief in God; Professor Radisson's Christian girlfriend, Mina (CORY OLIVER), is at a crossroads over what she believes and what Radisson doesn't believe; and Internet blogger Amy (TRISHA LaFACHE) is suddenly faced with her own mortality -- and the end of her relationship with callous boyfriend Mark (DEAN CAIN) -- when she is diagnosed with terminal cancer.

 Josh, Ayisha, and Mina each seek the counsel of Pastor Dave (DAVID A.R.
 WHITE), a local ordained minister who has been feeling that he hasn't been making much of a difference lately in his community.
 Fortunately, a missionary friend named Reverend Jude (BENJAMIN OCHIENG) is in town for a visit, and reminds him that "God is good all the time."

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Christian families will likely take their children to see this PG-rated film, and some Christian teens will likely go on their own.
+- Christian families will likely take their children to see this PG-rated film, and some Christian teens will likely go on their own.

-WHY THE MPAA RATED IT: PG
+- WHY THE MPAA RATED IT: PG

-For thematic material, brief violence, and an accident scene.
+- For thematic material, brief violence, and an accident scene.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review (and the complete listings of all the Sex, Nudity, Profanity, Violence and more), as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.